Author based in Dallas, TX. Currently slingin’ words in academia.

 Intro

 Short story author, poet, cat mom, and green thumb - a modern-day Jane of all trades.
-I am finishing my Bachelor’s in English Literature at Texas Woman’s University, and I will start grad school in the fall for a Master’s in Library Science.
+I have a Bachelor’s in English Literature from Texas Woman’s University.
+Currently, I am pursuing a Master of Science in Information Science at the University of Tennessee in Knoxville as an online distance education learner.
 You can find me at a coffee shop reading or sitting at my window, willing myself to read more.
 My first love will always be poetry, but my schtick is that those lines end up in my short stories at some point in time.
 My research interests include Greek mythology, ancient Greek philosophy, astrology myths and other esoteric methodologies, feminism, women’s studies, and some psychology, just for fun.

 Work

-All of my work can be found hidden on my computer, within my diaries, or if you are one of the few I have conned into reading a rare printed copy, then maybe you’ve read some of these before.
+One of my short stories can be found online at https://bebarbar.com/2024/07/24/windows/.
+All the rest is hidden on my computer, within my diaries, or if you are one of the few I have conned into reading a rare printed copy, then maybe you’ve read some of these before.
 This website serves as my attempt at joining the rest of the world in the digital age and having some of them see the light of day.
-For now, what is posted are some examples of my writing style via academic papers, an excerpt of a short story that’s in the works, and some poems. ¡Salud!
+For now, what is posted are some examples of my writing style via academic papers, an excerpt of a short story in the works of publication, and some poems. ¡Salud!

 Writing Examples